GenesisFR/HowToBecomeGoodAtShooters/README.md

 - mobs can block shots and take damage from another mob, turning a mob right in front of you as a bullet shield
 - opening an ammo box will automatically reload your current weapon
 - picking up a disrupted skill and redeploying it will cleanse it from disruption
+- Protection From Elites is capped at 80%
 - rain reduces ballistic skills targeting abilities and AI sight
 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
 - skill damage also boosts status damage